-Reguests for Financing may be submitted only during the course of 'financing sessions', which generally last 10/15 working days and are announced in advance on the website of the Ministry of Public Finances at least 30 days in advance.
+Requests for Financing may be submitted only during the course of 'financing sessions', which generally last 10/15 working days, but for the period of 2021-2024, these sessions will be open on a continuous basis until the 3rd trimester of 2023, as the last Financing Agreement can be issued on 31st December 2023.
+The starting date of these sessions is announced in advance on the website of the Ministry of Public Finances at least 30 days in advance.
 The timeline for granting financing under the State Aid schemes is usually as follows:

-- T{o} date on which the financing session is announced via MPF website; - T_1 start date for financing session; - end date for financing session; Τ, - end date for Phase I evaluation; T3 - communication of results to eligible applicants; T{λ} - T_5 deadline to submit Phase II documentation; - end date for Phase II evaluation ( note the 30 days start to run from the day the Phase II documentation is T_6 complete; the MPF may request additional documentation/clarifications, each such request to be responded to within 10 working days).
+- T_0 date on which the financing session is announced via MPF website; - T_1 start date for financing session; - end date for financing session; Τ, - end date for Phase I evaluation; T3 - T{λ} communication of results to eligible applicants; - T_5 deadline to submit Phase II documentation; - end date for Phase II evaluation ( note the 30 days start to run from the day the Phase II documentation is T_6 complete; the MPF may request additional documentation/clarifications, each such request to be responded to within 15 working days).

-In general, the MPF recommends that a period between 5 and 10 months be taken into consideration from the date of the Request for Financing until final issuance of the Financing Agreement.
+In general, the MPF recommends that a period between five and ten months be taken into consideration from the date of the Request for Financing until final issuance of the Financing Agreement.
 Regional State Aid is granted in accordance with EU Regulation no. 650/2014 and is exempt from notification to the European Commission.